CometVisu/CometVisu/doc/manual/en/config/widgets/image/index.rst

     </image>

-Allowed child-elements und their attributes
+Allowed child-elements and their attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. elements-information:: image